Composition, etc., of the Board of Directors

 (1) Setting the dates of the meetings of the Board of Directors and securing deliberation time

-The meetings of the Board of Directors of the Company are basically held once per month, and are chaired by a Director selected by the Board of Directors.
+The meetings of the Board of Directors of the Company are basically held once per month and are chaired by a director selected by the Board of Directors (Independent Outside Director).

 Item Details

-Setting the dates of the meetings of the Board of Directors Considering the increase in the number of Outside Directors and Outside Audit & Supervisory Board Members, as well as the fact that some Directors reside overseas, the Company begins preparations early and sets the dates of meetings six months prior to the commencement of the fiscal year.
+Setting the dates of the meetings of the Board of Directors To ensure the participation of Outside Directors and Outside Audit & Supervisory Board members, the Company begins preparations early and sets the dates of meetings six months prior to the commencement of the fiscal year.

 Deliberation time

-• In light of the fact that meeting materials are shared in advance, the key points of the agenda are explained clearly and briefly, while sufficient time is allocated for question and answer sessions and discussion.
+• In light of the fact that meeting materials are shared in advance, the key points of the agenda are explained clearly and briefly, while sufficient time is allocated for discussion.

 • The Company is making efforts to secure sufficient time for deliberation through means such as reviewing the scheduling of meetings and holding extraordinary meetings, in order to accommodate active discussions from diverse standpoints.